-Interest income, net totaled \$2,300 for the quarter ended June 30, 2022, compared to \$5,100 for the quarter ended June 30, 2021.
+Interest income, net totaled \$13,700 for the nine months ended December 31, 2022, compared to \$15,300 for the nine months ended December 31, 2021.
 The following table indicates the primary components of interest income and expense for each of the periods (amounts in thousands):

-Thr Three Months Ended June 30,
+Nine Months Ended December 31,

-20 22 2 2021
+2022 2021

-Interest income \$ 6 \$ 5
+Interest income \$ 34 \$ 15

-Interest expense on financing lease and insurance premium financing note (4) -
+Interest expense on financing lease and insurance premium financing note (20) -

-Interest income, net \$ 2 \$ 5
+Interest income, net \$ 14 \$ 15

-For the quarters ended June 30, 2022 and 2021, interest income relates to cash deposits in interest-bearing cash equivalent accounts.
-Interest expense for the quarter ended June 30, 2022 relates to interest paid on the insurance premium financing note and in both periods on our financing lease of office equipment subject to ASC 842.
-We did not finance insurance premiums for policies that renewed in February 2021 or February 2022 or in May 2021.
+For the nine months ended December 31, 2022 and 2021, interest income relates to cash deposits in interest-bearing cash equivalent accounts.
+Although interest rates have increased during the nine months ended December 31, 2022, our cash deposit balances have declined as we used such amounts to fund our operations.
+Interest expense for the nine months ended December 31, 2022 relates to interest paid on the insurance premium financing note executed in May 2022 and, in both periods, on our financing lease of office equipment subject to ASC 842.
+We did not finance insurance premiums for policies that renewed in February 2021, February 2022 or May 2021.

-We recognized approximately \$361,800 during the quarter ended June 30, 2021 attributable to the 10% cumulative dividend accrued on then-outstanding shares of our Series B 10% Convertible Preferred Stock (Series B Preferred) as an additional deduction in arriving at net loss attributable to common stockholders in the Condensed Consolidated Financial Statements.
+We recognized approximately \$945,100 during the nine months ended December 31, 2021 attributable to the 10% cumulative dividend accrued on thenoutstanding shares of our Series B 10% Convertible Preferred Stock (Series B Preferred) as an additional deduction in arriving at net loss attributable to common stockholders in the Financial Statements.
 In November 2021, the custodial holder of 1,131,669 outstanding shares of our Series B Preferred exercised its rights for conversion into common stock under the terms of the Certificate of Designation of the Relative Rights and Preferences of the Series B 10% Convertible Preferred Stock (Series B Certificate of Designation) and we issued 1,131,669 shares of our common stock upon conversion.
 From initial issuance in May 2015 through the time of conversion in November 2021, the Series B Preferred had accrued 10% dividends aggregating \$7,217,800 and, in accordance with the terms of the Series B Certificate of Designation, we issued 3,295,778 shares of our unregistered common stock in payment of the accrued dividends.
-Following this conversion there were no additional shares of Series B Preferred outstanding and no further accrual of dividends on the Series B Preferred.
+Following this conversion there were no additional shares of Series B Preferred outstanding and no further accrual of dividends on the Series B Preferred has been required since November 2021.